alyashour/Folium/docs/test_plan.md

   - Centralized bug/issue log, with detailed reproduction steps, test logs, and screenshots (if applicable).
 - **Final Test Summary:**
   - A conclusive report summarizing test results, system performance, and readiness for production deployment.

----

-By adhering to this detailed technical test plan, the development team will have a robust set of guiding test cases that ensure all functionalities and performance metrics are met during development.
-This in-depth plan not only verifies individual modules but also confirms that the integrated system adheres to the rigorous requirements of a multi-user, multi-transaction environment as outlined in the project documentation.